Weighted automata are compact and actively learnable: Discussion and Conclusion

-As far as we know, this is the first time it has been show that weighted automata can be exponentially smaller than NFAs.
+As far as we know, this is the first time it has been show that weighted automata (WAs) can be exponentially smaller than NFAs.
 Together with the learning algorithm, this produces a somewhat surprising result: weighted automata are structured enough that even though they are compact, they are still efficiently learnable.
 This also means that some languages where the minimal DFAs and NFAs are exponentially bigger than the minimal WAs can be learned much faster using the WA representation.
-Since WAs are always smaller than DFAs, that means that learning WA2s replaces the standard Angluin-Schapire algorithm~\cite{A87,S91} for learning regular languages.
-In the cases where WAs are the same size as DFAs, we can achieve the same performance, and in the cases in which WAs are more compact, we provide an exponential savings in terms of queries used.